The Science of Writing

 Our writing courses fall into three groups: basic writing skills, intermediate composition skills (expository writing), and rhetoric.

-We recommend that most students enter the rhetoric sequence at Rhetoric I. High school students who have missed the prerequisites (at the middle school grades) and need additional training before beginning a formal rhetoric course should start with Preparation for Rhetoric Writing.
+High school students who have missed the prerequisites (at the middle school grades) and need additional training before beginning a formal rhetoric course should start with Preparation for Rhetoric Writing.

 A note on assignment feedback: Our writing instructors employ evidence-based practices rooted in the classical education tradition to provide feedback to students in their courses.
 Typically, instructors offer weekly feedback after the initial two weeks of the year.
 When providing this feedback, instructors concentrate on identifying patterns of error and success in student work, addressing understanding, assignment completion, grammar, mechanics, organizational principles, and subject competency.
 To encourage independent critical thinking and problem-solving, instructors avoid copy editing or line-by-line marking.
 Instead, they emphasize growth and self-reliance in their feedback, consistent with the Academy's educational philosophy.
 Students and parents are encouraged to thoroughly review all feedback provided throughout the writing process to gain a comprehensive understanding of the student's progress over the course of the year.